When Heather Robson first started her freelance writing business, she split her time between working with clients and homeschooling her two children.

 “I had no idea who I was talking to,” she said.
 “By the end of the conversation, he decided that he wanted to work with me somehow, and he later got back to me when he had a project in mind.”

-That one conversation with Mark led to countless projects together over the past five years with American Lantern Press, publisher of Independent Living News.
+That one conversation with Mark led to countless projects together over the next six years with American Lantern Press, publisher of Independent Living News.

 That exact approach became the formula for how Heather expanded her business and her income: Build relationships – regardless of whether they will lead to work or not.